kubernetes/website/content/en/blog/_posts/2020-08-25-gsoc‘20 -building-operators-for-cluster-addons.md

 ---

-_[Onyekwere Somtochi](https://twitter.com/SomtochiAma) is a software engineer that loves contributing to open-source and exploring cloud native solutions._
+_[Somtochi Onyekwere](https://twitter.com/SomtochiAma) is a software engineer that loves contributing to open-source and exploring cloud native solutions._